 When the name is entered, sampling starts.
-This is indicated by a window with the text:

-MEASURING..., Esc: interrupt measuring.
+This is indicated by a window: MEASURING..., Esc: interrupt measuring.

 At fixed times a sample is taken, until the number of samples to be taken is reached.
 While sampling, the sample number, the time and the measured value are displayed inverted.